 - Discounts are available for Health Care Card holders and people on a Commonwealth pension.

 - Additional services, such as biopsies, ECGs or spirometry, will be charged as ‘Medicare rebate only’, so there is no additional gap payment.

-Some services, such as elective and cosmetic procedures or infusions, may attract an additional, non-rebatable fee.
+Some services, such as surgical procedures or infusions, application of a plater cast,and insertion of a Mirena IUCD, may attract an additional, non-rebatable fee.
 Please check with reception when booking your appointment.